 - If you’re the trail guide, leave your keys in the vehicle if you step out to spot.
 That will allow someone else to move your vehicle if need be.

 - Know how to park properly on a slope.
 Set the parking brake before putting the transmission in Park and turn it off.
 That will keep the stress off the park pall. it also has a better chance that we don’t have a vehicle take off without a driver.
 On that note – consider this rule: driver in first, and out last.
 Then, we don’t have a passenger going for a ride without a driver!

 - Any time you stop on the trail, grab your gloves and radio.
 They are handy if you need to help someone out of a bind (stack rocks, hold a winch line, etc.).
 With a radio in hand, you can ask someone partway up to go back and get equipment.

 - Abide by TreadLightly principles.
 Be careful of vegetation where you pull over, and leave the area as clean as you found it.

 - When you get back in your vehicle, check the blind spots in front of your vehicle.
 After an extended period, away, you may have forgotten you had to stop just in front of a big rock.
 Refresh your memory.

 - Wait your turn at any difficult obstacle.
 Observe how the vehicle ahead clears the obstacle.

-Four wheeling is sometimes likened to a dance.
-All those vehicles need to operate in unison for a successful adventure.
+Four-wheeling is sometimes likened to a dance.
+All vehicles need to operate in unison for a successful adventure.
 One “step” occurs when everyone is stopping.
 Do your part, and pull up close to keep the gang together.

-Tom Severin, 4×4 Coach, teaches 4WD owners how to confidently and safely use their vehicles to the fullest extent in difficult terrain and adverse driving conditions.
-Visit www.4x4training.com to develop or improve your driving skill.
+Tom Severin, a 4×4 Coach, teaches 4WD owners how to confidently and safely use their vehicles to the fullest extent in difficult terrain and adverse driving conditions.
+Visit www.4x4training.com to develop or improve your driving skills.